 Apparently it is, because at that precise moment he hears a great deal of commotion followed by a high pitch shriek from the direction where he'd left Anderson and Donavan.
 With great resignation, he turns around in time to see the detective duo's silhouettes emerge from the fog.
 The cold, damp air is suppressive enough that it takes a moment before he catches the thread of their conversation.
 Within seconds, he sincerely decides that he does not want to know what they are talking about.

 "Sherlock, you can't keep that," John's voice sounds for all the world like he is an exasperated parent addressing a child.

 "Why not?"
 Sherlock demands in return, "Especially something with such an impeccable taste in character."

 "That's an awful pun, and besides, just because it hissed at Donavan and clawed Anderson does not mean it has a good sense of character!"

 "I think it was an excellent judgment.
 After all, he has yet to claw either you or me."
 Lestrade can practically hear the sneer in Sherlock's voice.
-He has decided that he really, really does not want to know what they are discussing.
+He really, really does not want to know what they are discussing.